yashshah1/blog/_posts/2020-05-22-why-i-dislike-collab.md

 ## #1 - Google Drive can't purge files.

-After we zipped and uploaded the file, the next logical step was to unzip it, and things were looking to be really really bright, until they weren't
+After we zipped and uploaded the file, the next logical step was to unzip it, and things were looking to be really really bright, until they weren't.

 After I set unzip to run for a night, I woke up with a very common error, saying `Runtime has timed out`.
 Cool, no biggie, just delete all the files and restart yeah?
 Except no.